The prismatic realization functor for Shimura varieties of abelian type: Introduction

 For applications of Shimura varieties to number theory one must understand Shimura varieties not just over $\C$, but over $p$-adic fields and their integer rings.
 Until recently, finding an analogue of \eqref{eq:MHM-realization} in this setting seemed completely out of reach since there was no good analogue for $\cat{MHM}(X)$.
-But, recent deep work of Bhatt--Lurie (built on previous work of Drinfeld) on integral $p$-adic Hodge theory (see \cite{BhattNotes}) has provided a good analogue of $\cat{MHM}(X)$ over a $p$-adic formal scheme $\mf{X}$.
-The category $\mc{D}_\mr{qc}(\mf{X}^\mr{syn})$ of \emph{prismatic $F$-gauges on $\mf{X}$}, closely related to the \emph{syntomic cohomology} from \cite{BMS-THH}, built upon a storied past pioneered by Fontaine and Messing.
-This again promises to form a very close approximation to the category of $\Z_p$-motives over $\mf{X}$.
+But, recent deep work of Drinfeld and Bhatt--Lurie on integral $p$-adic Hodge theory (e.g., see \cite{BhattNotes}) has provided a good analogue of $\cat{MHM}(X)$ over a $p$-adic formal scheme $\mf{X}$.
+Specifically, they construct the category $\mc{D}_\mr{qc}(\mf{X}^\mr{syn})$ of \emph{prismatic $F$-gauges on $\mf{X}$}, closely related to the \emph{syntomic cohomology} from \cite{BMS-THH}, and built upon work of Fontaine and Messing.
+This category promises to form a very close approximation to the category of $\Z_p$-motives over $\mf{X}$.

-But, finding a \emph{syntomic analogue} of \eqref{eq:MHM-realization} is far from clear.
+However, finding a \emph{syntomic analogue} of \eqref{eq:MHM-realization} remains challenging.
 Now the analytic origins of Shimura varieties instead of helpful are a hindrance, as their Hodge-theoretic nature over $\C$ does not lend itself well to the $p$-adic Hodge-theoretic setting.
 This is further complicated by the inexplicit descent from $\C$ to $\mb{E}$.
 So, except in the rare cases that one can unconditionally get at the `true $\mb{G}$-motive' (e.g., if the Shimura datum is of so-called PEL type) it's not at all clear where to start.
-This makes the following theorem in the abelian-type setting (which is much more general than the PEL type setting and does not have access to an actual motivic object) significant.
+This makes the following theorem in the abelian-type setting significant.

 \begin{thmi} Let $(\mb{G},\mb{X})$ be of abelian type and $p$ be an odd prime.
 Set $K_0=\mc{G}(\Z_p)$ where $\mc{G}$ is a reductive $\Z_p$-model of $\mb{G}_{\Q_p}$.
-Then, for the integral canonical model $\ms{S}_{\mathsf{K}_0\mathsf{K}^p}(\mb{G},\mb{X})$ at a $p$-adic place of $\mb{E}$, there is a \emph{syntomic realization functor} on $\ms{S}_{\mathsf{K}_0\mathsf{K}^p}(\mb{G},\mb{X})$, i.e., an exact $\Z_p$-linear $\otimes$-functor
+Then, for the integral canonical model $\ms{S}_{\mathsf{K}_0\mathsf{K}^p}(\mb{G},\mb{X})$ at a $p$-adic place of $\mb{E}$, there is a \emph{syntomic realization functor} on $\wh{\ms{S}}_{\mathsf{K}_0\mathsf{K}^p}(\mb{G},\mb{X})$, i.e., an exact $\Z_p$-linear $\otimes$-functor

 which recovers the universal $\mc{G}(\Z_p)$-local system $\omega_{\mathsf{K}_0\mathsf{K}^p,\et}$ on the generic fiber. \end{thmi}